ciarancoady98/Lowest-Common-Ancestor/README.md

 # Testing

 Pytest is used to run unit tests.
 Pytests coverage plugin is used to check code coverage, as shown below.

 ![Screenshot](docs/unitTests.png)

+Using the `coverage html` command will generate a html code coverage report, which can be viewed in a browser.

 # Docker